nus-mtp/ar-design-tool/README.md

 ##Ar Design Tool

-	A tool for you to build augmented reality apps
+	A tool for you to build augmented reality apps.

 ##Installation instructions